 I am a community ecologist that is also interested in the roles that foundation and keystone species play in their environment.
 I specialize in coastal marine environments, most prominently in estuaries along with some experience in the rocky intertidal.
 I earned my B.S. at Sonoma State University looking at physiological responses to stressors in mussels, which is where I found my passion for coastal ecosystems.
 However, I knew my goal would be to pursue a career in ecology from the start.
-My Master’s project will be looking into how the presence of non-native species in estuarine ecosystems can impact the prey or recovering top predators (Enhydra lutris).
+My Master’s project will be looking into how the presence of non-native species in estuarine ecosystems can impact the prey items and recovery speed of top predators (Enhydra lutris).

 I received my B.S. in Biological Sciences with a concentration in Ecology from California State University San Marcos.
 As an undergraduate, I developed a passion for wildlife ecology and conservation while studying wildlife corridors in San Diego County.
 I am currently a first-year graduate student at Sonoma State University with interests in southern sea otter foraging behaviors.
 For my thesis project, I will be exploring predatory soundscapes and the ability of audio recorders to quantify southern sea otter predation on crabs in the Elkhorn Slough estuary (Monterey, CA).
 I hope to continue research and field work in wildlife ecology after completing my Masters.

 Past Undergraduate Students